 The rise in child marriages is a clear indication of the war's disproportionate impact on children.
 Child marriage can cause immense physical and psychological harm to girls.
 Girls forced into early marriage are denied a childhood.
 Their educations are disrupted and their opportunities are limited.
 Child marriage is a fundamental human rights violation; it increases a girl's risk of violence and abuse, and jeopardizes her health.

 "I was a child dreaming of everything good," a young Yemeni girl who was married at 13 told a UNICEF video crew (see video above).
 Her husband was 20 years older.
-"Many people say if a girl is 8 years old, she is good for marriage.
+"Many people say if a girl is eight years old, she is good for marriage.
 Girls are always wronged," she says, starting to cry.
 "I wish I could finish my education.
 But I was destroyed by early marriage.
 They destroyed my life."

 Yemen's children did not start the war, but they are paying the highest price